 Candace lives in Tennessee with her husband and a bunch of furry creatures.
 She frequently experiences laryngitis.

-Laryngitis is an inflammation of the voice box, or larynx.
-The inflammation can result in either hoarseness or the total loss of voice.
+Laryngitis is an inflammation of the voice box (or larynx).
+The inflammation can result in either hoarseness or a total loss of voice.
 Laryngitis is usually caused by an infection, allergies, coughing, or overuse of the vocal cords.
 It can last a few days or a few weeks.